30 Things Your Dog Wishes You Knew

 Some brushes are specifically made for me…buy those

 There are myriad pet brushes to choose from when you go to the store, but they aren’t all created equally.
 Take the time to read the animals and fur types each brush is made for, and purchase one accordingly.
 My skin, fur, and mood will thank you!
+Every dog or cat owner should know about these cleaning tips.

 If I’m acting differently than usual, I’m probably not feeling well